isomerpages/moe-bedoksouthsec/_prospectus/Purchase of School Uniform and Tie.md

 Website:&nbsp;[www.intrenduniforms.com](http://www.intrenduniforms.com/) <br>
  Email:&nbsp;sales@itu.com.sg

 c) School - Strictly by appointment only.
-Students who opt for self-collection <i>(only for students not on Financial Assistance Scheme - FAS)</i> from the school premises are strongly advised to adhere to the <u>chosen appointment date and time.</u> We seek your understanding that no walk-ins will be entertained.
+Students who opt for self-collection from the school premises are strongly advised to adhere to the chosen appointment date and time(which can be done at the bookshop website).
+We seek your understanding that no walk-ins will be entertained.

 4\.&nbsp;&nbsp;<u><b>Students who are on FAS:</b></u>